Skip Navigation. Skip to content Donate Subscribe Report an Incident

 Immediate response to hate speech or actions from the university including a consequence (e.g: mark on the transcript or potential suspension)

 When threatening and intimidating action takes place, the university will seek to impose sanctions and involve the Office of Student Conduct, Office of Civil Rights and Sexual Misconduct, or University of Maryland Police Department, as appropriate.
 The Division of Student Affairs (DSA) has formed a workgroup with the Office of Diversity and Inclusion (ODI) to review DSA policies and protocols involving bias and hate incidents and work to establish a common language amongst all DSA departments.
 The workgroup has created the DSA Hate-Bias Response Guide which will assist departments in educating employees about free speech protections, enhance awareness, and quicken response time on staff addressing hateful speech and instill the responsibility of reporting unwanted behavior and actions that oppose our campus values.
-This guide is currently in final review as of April 2022 and will be widely distributed across campus.
+This guide has been widely distributed across campus.
 DSA and the Bias Incident Support Services (BISS) will continue to work in collaboration to offer educational opportunities for staff and students to increase their understanding of freedom of speech, student activism, BISS services, and hate-bias incidents.
-DSA will also continue to be in partnership with Academic Affairs to keep them informed of the development of our policies to aim for uniformity.
+DSA will also continue to be in partnership with Academic Affairs to keep them informed of the development of our policies to aim for uniformity, including updated chalking and posting policies.
 BISS also has a Hate-Bias Response Team Student Advisory Group, which advises and provides recommendations to improve the overall effectiveness of BISS.
 [Sustained Commitment]

 Critical Issue #5